davnpsh/dual-live-boot/README.md

-# Dual (live) boot (for NVIDIA Optimus)
+# Dual (live) boot (for NVIDIA Optimus laptops)

-> A guide about how to setup QEMU/KVM for passing resources from a Linux host to a VM guest.
+> A guide about how to setup QEMU/KVM for passing resources from a Linux host to a VM guest on NVIDIA Optimus laptops.

 This repository serves as documentation for my setup process.
 This may also help someone with similar hardware/problems.